HBPMedical/mip-deployment/README.md

 ## Requirements

-Each software stack has it's own requirements but in order to deploy everything into one machine you need at least 16 GB of ram.
+Each software stack has its own requirements but in order to deploy everything into one machine you need at least 16 GB of ram.

 All of the software stack is based on docker so you need to install it in the machines that you will use: